Krrish0902/Vent.ai/README.md

 - **Pin**: Pin important conversations for quick access
 - **Archive**: Archive old conversations to keep your list organized
 - **Delete**: Permanently delete conversations when needed

+### Couple's Room
+- Create a room from the header, share the code, and have your partner join
+- Both tap Ready to enable host-only “Get AI Advice”
+- End session anytime from the room header; refreshes will auto-resume your room

 ### Customization
 - **Friend's Name**: Give your AI companion a name that feels right